Commander J A J Dennis DSC RN

 He married in January 1945, was promoted to Lt Cdr on the 1 May and MID

 for the third time on the 8 May for fighting off E-Boats attacking a convoy on the 21 February 1945.
-After the surrender of the German forces at Oslo on the 9 May HMS Valorous was one of eight destroyers selected to go to "entry ports" on the west coast of Normay as part of Operation Apostle.
+After the surrender of the German forces at Oslo on the 9 May HMS Valorous was one of eight destroyers selected to go to "entry ports" on the west coast of Normay as part of Operation Conan.
 HMS Valorous and HMS Venomous, were sent to Kristiansand South.

 wartime service is well documented in his unpublished memoir at the